 Quality and Flavor Instant Coffee vs. Ground Coffee

-Even though, there are many brands of instant coffee on the market, the brew from the ground coffee beans produce a flavor and quality that is superior.
+Even though there are many brands of instant coffee on the market, the brew from the ground coffee beans produces a flavor and quality that is superior.
 The reasons are: The coffee beans used for ground coffee is called Arabica.

 This is not to imply that instant coffee it’s always lower quality, because there are a few quality brands that use high end product, but you have to research for the higher end brands.

 Instant coffee is quick, easy, and doesn’t require a coffee maker.
 It also has a longer shelf life and is cheaper than regular coffee beans, or ground coffee.

 Instant coffee uses the lower quality Robusta beans, but for a lower cost and savings to the consumer

 For people on the go, and time constraints, instant coffee will always fit the bill.